bobshort4bobby4/PP5-v1/README.md

   - [techsini.com](https://techsini.com/) used to create the mock-up used in the readme file.
   - [autoprefixer.github.io](https://autoprefixer.github.io/) used to improve browser compatibility.
   - [Cloudinary.com](https://cloudinary.com/) used to store media and to transform images on download.
+  - [sitelocity.com](https://www.sitelocity.com/critical-path-css-generator) used to generate critical css and js.

   #### Django/Python Libaries Used
   I installed the following libraries.